dharada/myspark/README.md

 ## Run Requirements
-* JDK - Oracle or OpenJDK, 1.10
+* JDK - Oracle or OpenJDK, 1.8.0 or higher.

 ## Installation